 - Form a list of valuable business connections (network, network, network!)

 - Raise awareness and visibility around your business.

 - Stay top of mind and on top of trends in your industry.

 Mashable has made great use of their LinkedIn Company Page by understanding who their audience is.
 Rather than wildly sharing content, they’ve narrowed down their offerings.

-Their mix includes content focused on business sales, productivity, work/life balance and social media.
+Their mix includes content focused on business sales, productivity, work/life balance, and sustainability.

 3 Ways You Can Use LinkedIn